Fluto/TakoTako/README.md

 # TakoTako

-Hey this is a mod for Taiko no Tatsujin: The Drum Master Currently has the features:
+This is a mod for Taiko no Tatsujin: The Drum Master\
+Currently has the features:
 - Fixes sign in screen for version 1.1.0.0
 - Skips splash screen